sirpaulmcd/sirpaulmcd.github.io/markdown/projects/projects.md

 ---

 # Projects
 All of my publicized projects can be found via table below.
+If any of them are currently deployed, you can find them [here](http://paulsprojects.xyz).
+However, this website is typically only up when I'm looking for work.